 The quality of your life today is a reflection of the decisions you have already made.
 The quality of your life tomorrow will depend on the decisions you make today.
 That means you have an amazing amount of control over your future.
 How will you decide to use it?

-How do you find the answers you’re seeking?
+How do you find the answers you base your decisions on?

-How much thought do you put into making decisions?
+How much thought do you put into your decisions?

 The lines are open!

 If you enjoyed this article consider email updates!